OmarNashat01/Stand-With-Palestine/public/BlogsPage/piers-bassem-interview.md

 **Bassem:**

-No, when I say "you guys," I say, like the people on the other side of that.
+No, when I say 'you guys,' I say, like the people on the other side of that.
 I know that you don't think like that, Piers.
 You're one of the good guys.

 But let me tell you something.
 I can't remember what happened in 2014, and there was no music festival.
 But there must be something.
 I mean, they must do something.
 It is their fault (Palestinians).
 It has to be something.
 I mean, in 2018, 300 Palestinians died, who's counting, you know?

 So, the thing is, what my question is, let's find what the exchange rate for human life is today so we can expect the future death of Palestinians, and we'll be happy to it.

-### Citing Hamas to Justify Disproportionality
+## (5) Citing Hamas to Justify Disproportionality

 > Piers attempts to justify such disproportionality by recalling his evil was what Hamas did.
->

 **Piers:**